Cucumber Salad

 And to keep that simplicity, this recipe uses white wine vinegar.

-Which cucumber is best for salad?
+Which cucumber is best for this salad?

 All that being said, I tend to like using English cucumbers for this recipe, if for no other reason than they do have a sweeter flavor (which works well with the dressing) and they usually grow in similar shapes and sizes, making it easier to ensure your salad looks pretty, too.